-Paris is a big city and is rich with activities to do.
-So how can you know what to do as a priority?
-It’s your first visit to Paris and you want to be sure not to miss any of the best visits of the city?
-Don’t worry; France Hotel Guide has gathered them especially for you.
-If there is only 10 places that you should visit in Paris, there are those ones..
+Paris is a big city and rich with activities.
+How can you know what to do first?
+It’s your first visit to Paris and you want to make sure not to miss any of the best sites in the city?
+We have gathered them for you.

 1) The Eiffel Tower

 The Eiffel Tower is the emblem of Paris, and it would be an absolute sacrilege to not at least go by and take some pictures.
 Looking down on Paris from its 325 meters (1066 ft) in height, the Eiffel Tower was built for the Paris World Exhibition of 1889 by Gustave Eiffel.